-Services that are covered for you What you must pay when you get these services Inpatient substance abuse services for medical management of withdrawal symptoms associated with substance abuse (detoxification). †Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If we provide transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, in accord with our travel and lodging guidelines, which are available from Member Services.
+Services that are covered for you What you must pay when you get these services There is no limit to the number of medically necessary hospital days or services that are generally and customarily provided by acute care general hospitals.
+Covered services include, but are not limited to: Semiprivate room (or a private room if medically necessary).
+Meals, including special diets.
+Regular nursing services.
+Costs of special care units (such as intensive care or coronary care units).
+Drugs and medications.
+Lab tests.
+X-rays and other radiology services.
+Necessary surgical and medical supplies.
+Use of appliances, such as wheelchairs.
+Operating and recovery room costs.
+Physical, occupational, and speech language therapy.
+Inpatient substance abuse services for medical management of withdrawal symptoms associated with substance abuse (detoxification). †Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant providers are villing to accept the Original Medicare rate.
+If our in-network transplant providers are willing to accept the Original Medicare rate.
+If we provide transplant services at a location outside the pattern of care for transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, in accord with our travel and lodging guidelines, which are available from Member Services.
 Blood-including storage and administration.
-Physician services.
+High Option Senior Advantage 2 or Standard Option Senior Advantage plans. †If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.